tushar385/Git_Commands/README.md

 git add .  ( To stage all file at once)

 ## Commit changes of stageing
-git commit  ( by commit chnages will not reflect in github UI, so also have to push)
+git commit -m "message" ( by commit chnages will not reflect in github UI, so also have to push)

 ## push
 git push origin main